 TRAVEL & ARRANGEMENTS

-Our program officially begins at 7pm on Sunday at The Continental, located at 138 Market Street Philadelphia, PA 19106.
+Our program officially begins at 7pm for dinner in the city.
 There is a pre-selected menu for this night but rest assured all dietary restrictions have been taken into consideration.
 Both your meal and beverages will, of course, be covered by Temple.

-For those arriving early on Sunday, we will depart the hotel on a shuttle to Old City at 3:45pm for a history food tour beginning at 4pm.
-Following the history food tour, we will perch next to the Red Owl Tavern for a drink before dinner.
+For those arriving early on Sunday, we will depart the hotel on a shuttle at 3:45pm for our evening activities.

 We will be covering the cost of your lodging and travel to and from Philadelphia.
 We only ask that you cover your local travel expenses to and from wherever you arrive in Philadelphia (e.g. the airport, 30th Street Station, etc.).
 To make your way to the hotel or back home, here are some transportation options: